jonchuaenzhe/resnet-ecg-classifier/README.md

 Four different models were trained for each of the conditions to ensure highest accuracy.
 Running their respective jupyter notebooks after generating the "full_dataset.csv" file will execute the steps required to train the model.
 Some of the key steps in the training are detailed below:

-1. Data Augmentation: Common ECG noise was randomly added to training samples to increase robustness to them.
+1. Data Augmentation: Common ECG noise was randomly added to training samples to increase robustness.
-2. Upsampling: The ECGs with a condition is always in the minority, thus upsampling was done for greater class balance.
+2. Upsampling: ECGs with a condition is always in the minority; upsampling was done for greater class balance.
 3. Data Loader: tf.data.Dataset class was used to load the ECG data at point of training based on the filepath.
 4. Reduce Overfitting: (a) add L2 regularization to Conv Layer, (b) add DropOut after each Conv Layer, (c) use Label Smooring to prevent overconfident predictions, (d) add class weights to further balance data.